AkiKurisu/IllusionRP/Documentation~/Shaders.md

 IllusionRP uses a Forward GBuffer pass to enable screen-space effects (SSR, SSGI) in forward rendering.
 Shaders must include a `ForwardGBuffer` pass to receive these effects.

-> [!Warning]
-> Several template options will remove the ForwardGBuffer pass, causing materials to lose SSR and SSGI support:
-> - **Forward Only**: Explicitly removes the GBuffer pass.
-> - **Transmission** / **Translucency** (in Fabric and Hybrid Lit templates): These options automatically set Forward Only and exclude the GBuffer pass.
->
-> If you need SSR/SSGI on a material, do not enable these options.

 For more technical details, please refer to [URP Forward Rendering Path Screen Space Reflection Practice](https://zhuanlan.zhihu.com/p/1912828657585590857).